Nebraska wildfires rage; blaze forces Arkansas town evacuation

 The governor’s office said 10 structures and some associated outbuildings had been destroyed and about 80 were threatened.
 Several Nebraska state agencies were responding to the blazes.

-The three wildfires burning in the vicinity of the town of Ainsworth had consumed just over 72,400 acres as of Wednesday, according to the federal fire incident command center.
-The biggest, called the Fairfield Creek Fire, was 66,745 acres and straddles a river.
+The three wildfires burning in the vicinity of the town of Ainsworth had consumed just over 72,400 acres (29,300 Hectares) as of Wednesday, according to the federal fire incident command center.
+The biggest, called the Fairfield Creek Fire, was 66,745 acres (27,010 Hectares) and straddles a river.

 “Over the last two days, temperatures above 100 degrees and low humidity with Red Flag Warnings have created extreme fire behavior and difficult conditions for fire fighters,” according to the fire incident command center.